PastorGL/datacooker-etl/README.md

 ### Key Features That Make Difference

-Perform ETL processing blazingly fast!
-Data Cooker utilizes Spark RDD API with very thin layer of metadata and minimal overhead.
-Code is meticulously optimized to count every byte and cycle.
+> Perform ETL processing blazingly fast!
+Data Cooker utilizes Spark RDD API with a very thin layer of metadata and therefore with a minimal overhead.
+Code is meticulously optimized to count every byte and CPU cycle.

-Allows addressing data sets on partition level.
+> Allows addressing data sets on partition level.
 Unlike higher-level tools Data Cooker completely bypasses unaddressed partitions, and no empty Spark tasks are generated.

-Natively supports arbitrary JSON Objects and geospatial right on SQL query level.
+> Natively supports arbitrary Structured Objects (JSON) and Geospatial Records (like Polygons) right on SQL query level.

-SQL dialect has imperative procedural programming extensions: variables, loops, branching operators, functions and procedures.
-Variables can be defined right in the script, as well as come from command line and environment.
+> SQL dialect has imperative procedural programming extensions: **variables**, **loops**, **branching operators**, **functions** and **procedures**.
+Variables can be defined right in the script, as well as come from command line and environment, and custom functions and procedures can be combined into libraries of pre-written code.

-Has extremely powerful REPL with very good debugging abilities.
+> Has extremely powerful REPL with very good debugging abilities.
 SQL operator `ANALYZE` is particularly fire in that mode.
+Moreover, interpreter fully preserves **data lineage**, and can display it in the interactive mode.

+> Support **whitelabeing**.
 Custom expression operators, functions, and Pluggables can be added using Java API, and entire toolset can be built into a fully customized distribution.
 Override `Main` class with your branding, annotate packages with your implementations in your modules, and you're good to go.
-(Actually, we use custom distro with patented algorithms implemented as Pluggables in production.)
+(Actually, we use a custom distro with patented algorithms, implemented as Pluggables, in production ourselves.)

 ### Build Your Distribution